Motherhood and the Mental Load

 5. Financial Expectations

 Some couples share a bank account, and so the transition to spending money on the baby might be an easy one.
 However, some couples feel more comfortable having their own bank account, and in this case, it is important to discuss how to share the responsibility of spending money on the baby.
 Unfortunately, the financial toll that it takes to have a baby is a hard one to adjust to.
-Not only does the baby require diapers, sometimes formula, wipes, and clothes they grow out of every month, but child care is a huge expense for a family to take on.
+Between all the necessities the child needs along with the expenses of child care, it can be easy to become overwhelmed and resentful if you feel you are taking on the majority of these expenses.

 Lastly, and arguably one of the most important factors to discuss when it comes to finances, is family leave.
 How much time are both partners taking?
 Is the time paid or unpaid?
 If it is unpaid, how will you balance finances during this time?
 Are both parents planning to go back to work after the leave is up, or does one choose to stay at home?